A sickly dentist and gambler turned deadly gunman, Doc Holliday made history in Tombstone during the iconic Gunfight at the O.K. Corral.

 A legend in his own time, his notoriety has only grown since his death.
 The 1993 film Tombstone further ensured that Holliday, played by Val Kilmer, would be remembered as a Wild West icon.

 So, what’s true about Doc Holliday — and what’s legend?
-This is his wild story.
+This is his wild true story.

 The Making Of Doc Holliday’s Wild West Legend

-Before Doc Holliday became a legend, he was just a boy from the South.
-John Henry Holliday was born on Aug.
-14, 1851, in Griffin, Georgia, to Henry Burroughs Holliday, a doctor, and Alice Jane (McKey) Holliday.
+Before Doc Holliday became a frontier legend, he was just a boy from the South.
+John Henry Holliday was born on August 14, 1851, in Griffin, Georgia, to Henry Burroughs Holliday, a doctor, and Alice Jane (McKey) Holliday.

 Henry B. Holliday would have set an impressive example for his son.
 During Holliday’s childhood, his father enlisted in the Confederate Army, was elected twice as mayor, had a stint as secretary of the County Agricultural Society, participated in the local Masonic Lodge, signed up to be secretary of the Confederate Veterans Camp, and served as the superintendent of local elections.

 In other words, he operated more within the bounds of society than his son ever would.